 XLN Telecom broadband features and review

-On broadband, it offers free installation, unlimited download and business email included – while claiming it will never be beaten on price.
+When it comes to broadband, it offers free installation, unlimited download and business email included – while claiming it will never be beaten on price.
 Its total business solution includes line rental and unlimited calls, while a small extra fee ensures antivirus/anti-spyware and firewall, plus abuse/spam control and an online back-up facility.

 What does XLN Telecom broadband offer?